 These soft and moist buckwheat pumpkin muffins are gluten-free, nut-free, soy-free, and can be made dairy-free and vegan!
-This one-bowl recipe only needs 10-15 minutes of hands-on time.
-A perfect recipe for the back-to-school Fall season!
+This one-bowl recipe only needs 10-15 minutes of hands-on time just like my quick buckwheat banana muffins.

 I love baking with light buckwheat flour!
 At first, I tried this buckwheat apple cake with our garden apples and it was so good I decided to go for a moist buckwheat chocolate cake as well!